 assisted various state associations in their efforts to effect civil rule changes in their states and to

 With a current membership of over 2,000, NAPPS is the largest non-profit organization of its kind in the world.

 It has members in all 50 states and 18 foreign countries.
-Its membership directory (published twice a year)
+Its membership directory (published annually)

 has information on all members as well as the Civil Rules of Procedure and relevant statutes pertaining to